image

 How to do Business with Florida Poly

 We subscribe and adhere to the Code of Ethics of the National Association of Educational Procurement.
 We foster fair, ethical and legal trade practices at all times.
 To this end, we request all suppliers honor the established rules and regulations when conducting business with Florida Polytechnic University.
 No merchandise may be shipped nor any service performed without a purchase order or expense card number.
 No CODs will be accepted.
+If a supplier provides goods and/or services without an official University PO, they do so at their own risk.

-A purchase order (PO) is a formal document issued by the Florida Poly to the vendor.
+A purchase order (PO) is a formal document issued by the Florida Poly Procurement Department to the vendor.
 This document will indicate the quantity of the commodities or services required and will show the price that has been given by the vendor.
 Issuing a PO to a vendor constitutes a legal offer to buy the commodities or services.
 Acceptance of a PO by a vendor forms a binding agreement between the college and the vendor for them to provide us with the commodities or services at a stated price.

 Competitive solicitations are mailed or delivered to the college in a sealed envelope on a specified date and time and are opened on a specified date and time.
+In some instances, the Procurement office will allow proposals to be delivered electronically.

 Exceptions to the bidding requirement are the following: